milonmaze/privacy-terms-observatory-beta/time.com/privacy/privacy_policy.html.md

 Personalize communications.
 Send you service-related announcements, such as to notify you when you have won one of our contests or sweepstakes, when we make changes to subscriber agreements, to fulfill a request by you for an online newsletter, or to contact you about your account.
 Make Improvements to Our Products and Services:
-Identify and develop new products and services.
+Identify and develop new features, products and services (including AI-based features).
-Improve the design of our Services.
+Troubleshoot and iImprove the design and performance of our Services, including through machine learning and similar automated means.
 Understand how our Services are used, including by creating measurement and analytics reports.
 Provide Recommendations and Deliver Relevant Advertising:
 Offer products, programs or services that may be of interest to you, and keep you informed of new happenings at Time.